All the things you need to prepare for the new financial year

 4. Stock up on stamps

-6. Fill up your ISAs
+5. Fill up your ISAs

 Each tax year (6 April to 5 April), you have a £20,000 allowance to put into individual savings accounts (ISAs).
 This makes your interest or profit, depending on the type, tax-free.

-Your allowance can be split between several types, including the Lifetime ISA, the Stocks and Shares ISA and the Cash ISA
+Your allowance can be split between several types, including the Lifetime ISA, the Stocks and Shares ISA and the Cash ISA.

-But the allowance isn’t rolled over if you don’t use it, so it’s worth making the most out of if you have large amounts of savings or are worried about going over your Personal Savings Allowance next year.
+But the allowance isn’t rolled over if you don’t use it, so it’s worth making the most out of it if you have large amounts of savings or are worried about going over your Personal Savings Allowance next year.

 Our podcast